Is ‘Hospital Pricing’ Truly Transparent?

 Ge Bai is a professor of accounting at the Johns Hopkins Carey School of Business, where she studies healthcare pricing and cost management.
 The chargemaster that a hospital posts online contains “very little information that’s valuable to consumers,” she said.

-First, there’s the fact that chargemaster lists are huge: a peek at a couple of California hospital websites revealed thousands of entries, many with obscure titles that were intended for healthcare specialists, not consumers.
+First, there’s the fact that chargemaster lists are huge.
+A peek at a couple of California hospital websites revealed thousands of entries.
+And many of them had obscure titles intended for healthcare specialists, not consumers.

 Second, those retail prices have very little relationship to what patients will actually pay for medical services.
 Patients covered by insurance will pay only a fraction of those retail costs, Bai said.